 The School offers the following transport options to get your child to and from school.

 - A service that starts in Claygate and goes through Hinchley Wood, Esher and Cobham on its way to School, and back in the afternoon.
-This service is run by an external company.

 - A return coach service that runs from Banstead and Kingswood through Tadworth and Tattenham Corner.